 - I will always feel content and in control

-- There is something wrong with me if I can’t cope
+- There is something wrong with my mental health if I can’t cope

-- Mothers immediately recognise and love their baby
+- Mothers immediately recognize and love their babies

 - Good mothers don’t have negative feelings towards their children

-These unrealistic expectations can lead women to blame themselves and be reluctant to seek help, worrying that they will be labelled as inadequate or a poor mother, rather than realising it takes time to adjust to motherhood.
-The task of motherhood can be enormous and there are lots of things to learn.
+These unrealistic expectations can lead women to blame themselves and be reluctant to seek help, worrying that they will be labeled as ‘inadequate’ or ‘a poor mother’, rather than realizing it takes time to adjust to motherhood.
+The task of motherhood is enormous and there are lots of things to learn.

-Many women feel ashamed if they are not coping, believing this should be the happiest time of their lives.
-It is important to acknowledge to yourself that it is okay to seek help and tell people you are feeling depressed, anxious, angry or confused.
+Many women feel ashamed if they are not coping.
+They believe this should be the happiest time of their lives.
+It is important to acknowledge to yourself that it is okay to tell people and seek help, if you are feeling depressed, anxious, angry, or confused.

-Persistent low mood, together with some of the feelings described below, for a period of 2 weeks or more, may indicate clinical depression.
-This may require further assessment and treatment.
+Persistent low mood, together with symptoms of postnatal depression, for a period of 2 weeks or more, can indicate clinical depression.
+This might require further assessment and treatment.

 - Feeling unable to cope